 The selected enzymes have been already passed to the partners at Evogene and Imperial College London to be tested in plants and cyanobacteria.
 Currently, the consortium is busy refining all the details to make sure that the enzymes can perform their function in vivo too.
 We are all eager to see the results in vivo because there can always be surprises – that’s why it’s important to go back and forth between models and the experiments and we will refine the final pathway according to the results in vivo.

 Our results in a nutshell:

-We are engineered existing promiscuous enzymes that will efficiently catalyze some of the novel reactions required by the selected pathways.
-We have identified all the promiscuous enzymes needed in four of the synthetic candidate pathways and they are currently undergoing the evolution stage.
+We have engineered existing promiscuous enzymes that efficiently catalyze the novel reactions required by four of the selected synthetic pathways.
+They are currently undergoing the evolution stage.

 Our ability to test pathways in vitro and in vivo is limited.
-To improve our filtering capabilities, we have generated a computational model of plant photosynthesis that takes into account both the central carbon fixation pathway (the Calvin cycle) as well as the photorespiration pathway.
+We have developed a computational model of plant metabolism to filter them out taking into account the main reactions involved in photosynthesis.

 It’s not enough to find an enzyme that can perform a reaction; the enzyme needs to be sufficiently active too.
 At FA we have worked to improve all the selected enzymes.

 Once identified the best enzymes, it’s time to study them in their context: the carbon positive CO2 fixation pathway.
 It’s important that the enzyme can work as a team.

 So far, to improve enzyme efficiency the active site has been taken into account.
 FA team is using high-throughput mutagenesis to expand the modifications to the whole structure.

 Who would have known that an unnoticeable organism as a bacterium would be the father of photosynthesis?
 Cyanobacteria are an ideal model organism to study photorespiration.